PuneetGopinath/Sanitizers/README.md

 <hr>

-**Note**: See the [1.0-dev](https://github.com/PuneetGopinath/Sanitizers/tree/1.0-dev) branch, as main branch is developing 1.1.0 minor release so, readme and docs are not for 1.0 releases.
+**Note**: See the [1.0-dev](https://github.com/PuneetGopinath/Sanitizers/tree/1.0-dev) branch, as main branch is developing 1.1.0 minor release so, the readme and docs are not for 1.0 releases.
 <details open="true">
     <summary align="center">Table of contents</summary>